San Jose, California: History

-Pre-colonial period
+Precolonial period

-San Jose, along with most of the Santa Clara Valley, has been home to the Tamien group (also spelled as Tamyen, Thamien) of the Ohlone people since around 4,000 BC.
+San Jose, along with most of the Santa Clara Valley, has been home to the Tamien tribe of the Ohlone people since around 4,000 BC.
 The Tamien spoke Tamyen language of the Ohlone language family.

 During the era of Spanish colonization and the subsequent building of Spanish missions in California, the Tamien people's lives changed dramatically.
-From 1777 onward, most of the Tamien people moved into Mission Santa Clara de Asís or Mission San José where they were baptized and educated to be Catholic neophytes, also known as Mission Indians.
+From 1777 onward, most of the Tamien people were forcibly enslaved at Mission Santa Clara de Asís or Mission San José where they were baptized and educated to be Catholic neophytes, also known as Mission Indians.
 This continued until the mission was secularized by the Mexican Government in 1833.
 A large majority of the Tamien died either from disease in the missions, or as a result of the state sponsored genocide.
 Some surviving families remained intact, migrating to Santa Cruz after their ancestral lands were granted to Spanish and Mexican Immigrants.